GautierDorval/gautierdorval-identity/author.md

 - Technical optimization focused on performance, accessibility, and algorithmic interpretation
 - SEO adaptation for modern search engines integrating AI systems

+## Ecosystem contribution

+Gautier Dorval is also a long-time WordPress plugin developer, publishing multiple production-grade plugins through Pagup.

+These plugins are actively used by a large international WordPress user base and provide direct exposure to large-scale SEO constraints, crawling and indexing behaviors, and real-world machine interpretation challenges across diverse environments.

 ## Relationship to Pagup

 Pagup is the professional entity through which these services are delivered.